orchidsoftware/orchid.software/docs/en/docs/javascript.md

 [Stimulus](https://stimulus.hotwired.dev/) is a JavaScript framework from the Ruby on Rails developers.
 It equips frontend development using new approaches to JavaScript, while it does not seek to control all your actions and does not impose a separation of frontend from backend.

-Let's build a basic example for a project using **Laravel Mix** (Laravel before versoin 9) that displays the text entered the field for this:
+Let's build a basic example for that displays the text entered the field for this:

 In `resources/js`, create the following structure: